dappros/ethora-chat-component/useCases.md

 1. If You just start the app as it is it will show up as full page 1 room.
 2. if You want to add it to Your existent app:
    a.
-Intall all dependencies
+Install all dependencies<br />
    b.
-Import store from roomStore
+Import store from roomStore<br />
    c.
-Import ChatRoom from MainComponents
+Import ChatRoom from MainComponents<br />

 ```
    Default user and default room: